Seraaron/agora/srd/Script Change Tools.md

 No one is required to contribute, but everyone should feel welcome to note subjects down. _Be considerate_, because people are often just trying to make sure everyone has fun — and sometimes customizing content is what makes that happen!

 > ### Ie.
 > Add the content to the list on the Faciliator's Notes with your preferred tool use (that is, which of the script change tools should be used if this topic comes up in play?).
-There's no need to record the names of the concerned players alongside these subjects; _they apply to everyone at the table_, not just contributors.
+There's no need to record the names of the concerned players alongside these subjects — _they apply to everyone at the table_, not just contributors.
 >
 > -   Content that you absolutely will not abide being in the game should go under the '**Icks**' heading — which constitute any triggering, traumatizing, scary, or distressing topics. _Hard lines,_ or things you say 'no' to.
 > -   Content that you want to avoid, but not have removed from the game entirely, should be written under the '**Squicks**' heading — meaning, gross things that make you mildly uncomfortable. _Soft lines_, or 'veils'.